Overview

 As noted in the Marin City CAT tagline, "Unity is the Foundation of Community", from May 2022-February 2023, MCCT held regular meetings with Marin City stakeholders and thought leaders, including members of MCCT’s staff who are lifelong Marin City residents, First Missionary Baptist Church, St. Andrew Presbyterian Church, Sausalito Marin City School District, Marin City Community Development Corporation, and Marin City Community Services District.

-Through these meetings, the Marin City CAT agreed to the 3 food system priorities to bring to Marin City residents for evaluation:
+Through these meetings, the Marin City CAT agreed to the 3 food system priorities to bring to Marin City residents for input:

 MCCT’s community engagement process on the 3 priorities was extensive.
 The community engagement results show that the Marin City community is strongly in favor of the three food system priorities.